tlswg/tls-mldsa/draft-ietf-tls-mldsa.md

 ## Handshake Signature
 When one of those SignatureScheme values is used in a CertificateVerify message, then the signature MUST be computed and verified as specified in
+{{Section 4.4.3 of RFC8446}}, using
+Algorithm 2 (ML-DSA.Sign) and Algorithm 3 (ML-DSA.Verify)
+of {{FIPS204}} respectively.
+The context (ctx) parameter MUST be the empty string.
+Note that the context parameter of FIPS 204 is different from the context string of {{Section 4.4.3 of RFC8446}}.

+The corresponding end-entity
-{{Section 4.4.3 of RFC8446}}, and the corresponding end-entity certificate MUST use the corresponding AlgorithmIdentifier from {{schemes}} in its SubjectPublicKeyInfo.
+certificate MUST use the corresponding AlgorithmIdentifier from {{schemes}} in its SubjectPublicKeyInfo.

 If the signature or public key is of the wrong length, the client MUST treat this as a verification failure, and thus terminate the handshake with `decrypt_error` alert.

-The context parameter defined in {{FIPS204}} Algorithm 2 and 3 MUST be the empty string.
-Note that the context parameter of FIPS 204 is different from the context string of {{Section 4.4.3 of RFC8446}}.

 ## TLS 1.2
 The schemes defined in this document MUST NOT be used in TLS 1.2 {{RFC5246}}